-Pat Garrett didn't just kill Billy the Kid, he also became the leading expert on the outlaw's life, recording it all in his biography.
+Pat Garrett didn't just kill Billy the Kid, he also became the leading expert on the outlaw's life.

 In a small town in northern New Mexico, a man hid in a bedroom with a loaded pistol.
 Two men entered, and upon sensing the presence of the man already there, one shouted “Quien es?
 Quien es?” (“who is it?”) while reaching for his gun.

 The first man beat him to it, drawing his revolver and shooting twice, the echo reverberating into the desert night.
 The other man fell down dead without a word.

 This is the alleged final meeting of Billy the Kid with the man who shot him, detailed by that very man: Pat Garrett.